Wednesday, March 5, 2014

 Regardless, the base Streetfighter will never be mistaken for anything ordinary.
 The 1099cc V-Twin engine is in an identical state of tune as the S, and both bikes share brick-wall Brembo radial-mount brakes and a single-sided aluminum swingarm.
 Lightweight (and spendy) magnesium is used for the clutch and cylinder-head covers and the headlight bracket.

 The Streetfighter experience begins even before inserting its key.
 It looks downright menacing sitting cocked left on its sidestand, although its a bit dense and cluttered, especially compared to the tidier air-cooled Monster lineup.
 Its not exactly what wed describe as beautiful, but its stripped-down appearance of industrial art gives it a real sense of purpose and machinery-ness.
+New, compact switchgear includes a fighter pilots “trigger catch” that covers the starter button until youre good and ready to fire up this Italian missile.
+On the downside, the sharp-edged and plasticky controls feel cheap, especially the turn signal switch, which is unbecoming for an expensive toy such as this.

 Once triggered into life, the liquid-cooled V-Twin emits a burly rumble through a pair of stacked muflers that portends near-Superbike power production.
 We brought our bike down to legendary tuner Carry Andrews Hypercycle Speed Center where it spat out 133.2 roaring ponies at 9800 rpm.
 Combined with a pavement-rippling 72 ft-lbs of torque, this is a contender for the most powerful naked sportbike on the planet.
 MV Agustas latest Brutale may come close, but we havent been able to test one yet.